Tereshchenkolab/Digital_Data_Real_Time_Ingestion_Utility/README.md

 | `BASE_FOLDER`    | Base directory where data-entry folders will be automatically generated |

 Note:
-If your database uses an **SID instead of a service name**, modify the connection call in `oracledb.connect()` by replacing the `service_name` parameter with `dsn`.
+If your database uses an SID instead of a service name, modify the connection call in `oracledb.connect()` by replacing the `service_name` parameter with `dsn`.

 ### Matching and Mapping Variables
-The metadata collection interface is built using **Tkinter GUI elements**.
+The metadata collection interface is built using Tkinter GUI elements.
 Each input field is defined using a `tk.Label` statement followed by an input widget (e.g., text entry field, dropdown menu, or other input type).
 Example GUI input definition:
 ```python
 tk.Label(self, text="Enter the patient's first and last name:").pack(padx=10, pady=5)